maekind/pylembic/README.md

 ## Usage

-### pytest
+### Testing

-You can use this module with pytest as follows:
+You can use this module with your preferred testing framework as follows:

 ```python
 from os import path